digitallyinduced/ihp/Guide/package-management.markdown

 ...
 ```

-After that you can do `nix-shell` without running the failing tests.
+After that, you can do `nix-shell` without running the failing tests.

 ### Nixpkgs Pinning